-In SFY 2022, the following set-asides will be taken from the DWSRF Base Capitalization Grant:
+In SFY 2023, the following set-asides will be taken from the DWSRF Base Capitalization Grant:

 - Four percent (4%) Administration and Technical Assistance or approximately \$428,440.
 The Authority plans to use this set-aside to administer the program, as further set forth in Exhibit G. - Two percent (2%) Small Systems Technical Assistance or approximately \$214,220.
 The Authority plans to use this set-aside to engage professional services to conduct community outreach and assistance with preliminary planning to allow Disadvantaged Communities ease of access to the State Revolving Fund and related programs, as further set forth in Exhibit G. - Ten percent (10%) State Program Management or approximately \$1,071,100.
-The Authority plans to use this set-aside to continue work on the on the, Indiana Certified Operator Apprenticeship Program, and creation of a Lead Service Line Platform as further set forth in Exhibit G - Fifteen percent (15%) Local Assistance / State Programs or approximately \$1,606,650.
-The Authority plans to use this set-aside for the completion of a State-Wide Lead Service Line Inventory, and regional water supply planning as further set forth in Exhibit G.
+The Authority plans to use this set-aside to continue work on the Indiana Certified Operator Apprenticeship Program. - Ten percent (10%) Local Assistance and Other State Programs, or approximately \$1,071,100.
+The Authority plans to use this set-aside for the creation of a State-Wide Lead Service Line Inventory as further set forth in Exhibit G.

-In SFY 2022, the following set-asides will be taken from the DWSRF General Supplemental Capitalization Grant:
+In SFY 2023, the following set-asides will be taken from the DWSRF General Supplemental Capitalization Grant:

 - Four percent (4%) Administration and Technical Assistance or approximately \$1,100,080.
 The Authority plans to use this set-aside to administer the program, as further set forth in Exhibit G. - Two percent (2%) Small Systems Technical Assistance or approximately \$550,040.
-The Authority plans to use this set-aside to engage professional services to conduct community outreach and assistance with preliminary planning to allow

-Disadvantaged Communities ease of access to the State Revolving Fund and related programs, as further set forth in Exhibit G.

-• Ten percent (10%) Local Assistance and Other State Programs, or approximately \$2,750,200.
-The Authority plans to use this set-aside for the completion of a State-Wide Lead Service Line Inventory, and regional water supply planning as further set forth in Exhibit G.
+The Authority plans to use this set-aside to engage professional services to conduct community outreach and assistance with preliminary planning to allow Disadvantaged Communities ease of access to the State Revolving Fund and related programs, as further set forth in Exhibit G. - Ten percent (10%) Local Assistance and Other State Programs, or approximately \$2,750,200.
+The Authority plans to use this set-aside for the completion of a State-Wide Lead Service Line Inventory as further set forth in Exhibit G.